Tom Bodett: Motel 6

 In 1986, Bodett was building houses in Homer, Alaska, and contributing to NPR's All Things Considered.
 A creative director at the Richards Group ad agency heard him on NPR and hired him to record a commercial for Motel 6.
 Bodett ad-libbed the famous line "We'll leave the light on for you" and has been the chain's spokesperson ever since.
 The director David Fowler hired him because Bodett "sound[ed] like the kind of person who stays there."
 Fowler said he thought, "Gosh, if I only had an account for a national budget motel brand with a sense of humor and humility, I could make a heck of an advertising campaign with this guy."

-In 2005, Motel 6 began using Bodett for their wake-up calls.
-The chain hoped to bring a more personal touch to people's day by using their spokesperson's voice.
+In 2000, Motel 6 began using Bodett for their wake-up calls.
+The chain hoped to bring a more personal touch to people's days by using their spokesperson's voice.
 Bodett was also featured on the first Motel 6 podcast, released for the holidays.

 In November 2015, a new marketing campaign featuring Bodett's voice premiered, highlighted by TV and radio commercials touting the investment in and renovation of Motel 6 properties nationwide.

+In June 2025, Bodett filed a lawsuit against Motel 6 for $1.2 million, claiming the motel chain missed the annual payment he has been receiving since 1986.
+Bodett's contract is due to end in November 2025.
+Motel 6 is still using Bodett's voice and tagline on their national phone reservation system.